wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/1-introduction.md

 ## Create a new solution(s)

-Consider a Common Data Service (CDS) entity called Volunteer Requests, which saves all the requests that are submitted.
+Consider a Common Data Service (CDS) entity called Volunteer Requests, that saves all the requests that are submitted.
 A Power Automate flow is created to send an email notification to team members of the respective departments.

 1. In Power Automate, click on **Solutions** and then **+ New solution**.